HIshimmoo/OSIF_Revised/README.md

    >     np.linalg.inv(Jacob.T.dot(Jacob)) * (np.matmul(np.transpose(finalOutput.fun), finalOutput.fun)) / (
    >     finalOutput.fun.shape[0] - self.finalParams.size))
    > ```
-   This approach fails when the Hessian (i.e. $\(J^T J\))% is singular.
+   This approach fails when the Hessian (i.e. $\(J^T J\))$ is singular.
 We revised this part by using a try/except block to check for singularity.
 If the Hessian is singular, the code now uses the pseudo-inverse, allowing the process to proceed even if some parameter error estimates may be less reliable.
    > **Revised Code Snippet:**
    >
    > ```python